MVR-GIS/repo-generic-python/README.md

 1. Open the Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`).
 2. Type **"Python: Select Interpreter"** and press `Enter`.
-3. From the list, choose the interpreter that shows **`project-env`** — it will look like:
+3. From the list, choose the interpreter that shows **`analysis`** — it will look like:
    ```
-   Python 3.11.x ('project-env': conda)
+   Python 3.11.x ('analysis': conda)
    ```

-After selecting the interpreter, all Python files and Jupyter notebooks in the workspace will use the `project-env` conda environment automatically.
+After selecting the interpreter, all Python files and Jupyter notebooks in the workspace will use the `analysis` conda environment automatically.

 ---